Institute for Social Justice

 Delivery

-Depending on proposals received, we anticipate that we will support 4 to 6 projects.
+Depending on proposals received, we anticipate that the ISJ will support 4 to 6 projects; SHARC will support 2 projects.
+Each project will be allocated c£10,000 in funding.
 The support will consist primarily of funding researcher time and expertise to work with your organisation, along with direct research expenses.

-Projects can be a maximum of 10 months long.
+Projects can be a maximum of 10 months long, beginning September 2026.

 Frequently asked questions (FAQs)